Updated WWE Elimination Chamber Card | 411MANIA

 Updated WWE Elimination Chamber Card

-WWE has an updated lineup for Elimination Chamber following this week’s episode of Raw.
-You can see the full card thus far below for the show, which airs on February 21st and airs live from the ThunderDome at Tropicana Field in St. Petersburg, Florida on WWE Network:
+WWE has an updated lineup for Elimination Chamber following this week’s episode of Smackdown.
+You can see the full card thus far below for the show, which airs on February 21st and airs live from the ThunderDome at Tropicana Field in St. Petersburg, Florida on WWE Network.

+It is worth noting that WWE’s preview lists Asuka vs. Lacey Evans still for the Raw Women’s Championship.
+However, it has been reported that that match is off the card due to Evans’ pregnancy.
+There’s no word on whether there are plans to replace Evans or just not have the match at all.

 * WWE Championship Elimination Chamber Match: Drew McIntyre vs. Jeff Hardy vs. Kofi Kingston vs. Randy Orton vs. AJ Styles vs. Sheamus (enters last)